Terraform

 }

 However, we recommend using write-only arguments for passing ephemeral values to resources.
-If you use a non-ephemeral value, Terraform stores that value or hard-codes it in your configuration.
 For example, you can use an ephemeral

 resource to generate a random password and pass it to the password_wo